Create a Website Account - Manage notification subscriptions, save form progress and more.

 At a sticker-only beach, you must have either a Town of Eastham Taxpayer Beach Sticker or a Town of Eastham Visitor (One-week, Two-week or Seasonal) Beach Sticker to park.
 No day passes are sold or accepted at these beaches.
 Without a sticker, your vehicle will be subject to a $50 parking fine.
 Cape Cod National Seashore Stickers are not accepted at Town of Eastham Sticker Only Beaches.

-Most of the Town's shellfishing areas are open seven days a week from 1/2 hour before sunrise to 1/2 hour after sunset.
-The Salt Pond is open on Sundays only.
-The following tidal creeks are closed at all times:
+Most of the Town's shellfishing areas are open seven days a week from 1/2 hour before sunrise to 1/2 hour after sunset, with the exception of Salt Pond being open on Sundays only.
+The following tidal creeks are closed at all times: Rock Harbor Creek, Boat Meadow Creek, Bee's River (First Encounter Marsh), Hatches Creek, and Abelino's Creek.

 The limit for a family permit is one ten quart pail per week (including shells) per domiciled family.
 The week starts Sunday and ends Saturday.
 Any number of helpers can accompany the family member in whose name the permit is issued.
 However, transfer of the permit to another person who is not normally living with the permittee is prohibited.